henryj320/automated_backup/Documentation/development_notes.md

         - ` FileExistsError: [Errno 17] File exists: 'Test_Target/Hey' `
     - All tests are now complete.
 9. Now that the tests are ready, I need multiple options for ` overwrite `.
 Here are the options that would be useful:
-    - Overwrite
+    - **Overwrite**
+        - Update all files ✅ (Default)
+        - Update file if modified within the last x days ("Recently Modified") ✅
-    - Not overwrite
+    - **Not overwrite**
-        - Fail if target is not empty
+        - Fail if target is not empty ("Target Empty")
-        - Ignore files that already exist
+        - Ignore files that already exist ("Ignore")
-        - Create a "(1)" duplicate of the file
+        - Create a "(1)" duplicate of the file ("Duplicate")
+    - Just making sure it works with full paths
+        - Yep, seems fine
+    - Separating the transfer_files() into separate functions
+    - Testing "Overwrite ➡️ Update all files" works
+        - Yep, it already works